Best LG TVs in 2025: LG's best OLED and QNED TVs ranked

 Some of the most distinctive features of webOS include support for both Amazon Alexa and Google Assistant voice assistants, a control dashboard for smart home devices and LG Channels, an aggregated list of free streaming services and movies.

-LG's webOS may be best known as proprietary software, but it's being licensed to new manufacturers this year.
+LG's webOS may be best known as proprietary software, but it's been licensed to new third-party manufacturers since 2021.
 Unlike the still-proprietary Samsung Tizen or Vizio SmartCast, which are only found on TVs from its respective manufacturers, LG will be partnering with manufacturers like RCA, Polaroid and Konka, making webOS a more common sight in the budget TV section of your local Best Buy or Walmart.

 Are LG 8K TVs worth buying?